The cost of a link is roughly the same price as sailing to the Caribbean.

 Here’s an example.

-I do a lot of backpacking, and I was pitching camping printables for my client.
-I have topical authority from backpacking for 10+ months as a solo female and it’s within my personal brand to write a guest post for a site that creates content around camping for women.
+I do a lot of backpacking, so I pitched camping printables for my client.
+I have topical authority from backpacking for 10+ months as a solo female, and it’s within my personal brand to write a guest post for a site that creates content around camping for women.

 Typically, you’ll have editorial guidelines to follow as a guest blogger, and there will be a formal process to publish the piece.

 Pro tip → make yourself available after the post goes live to answer comments.

 Pitching long-form resources looks similar to finding sites with broken links.
 You’ll use the same types of Google search operators (ie. inurl:resources | intitle:helpful-links | inurl:links).
 However you’ll be pitching your guide as a new resource instead of replacing a link.

 Site and post relevance is key here.
 Consider adding additional Google search operators that will narrow down your search.
 If you’re pitching a resource for veterans, you may want to use operators like intitle:military or intext:veteran.